mfn/cakephp2-magic-properties/README.md

 ```

 # TODOs / Ideas
-- Sync properties.
-I.e. if a '@property' exists in PHPDOC but is not present anymore in the class, remove it.<br>Needs to be considered carefully, because there may be other magic properties documented with reasons the script wouldn't know about.
 - Support for Tests?
 - Ensure we're working with multi-line php doc comment, otherwise treat as there is none